 - Simmer for 36 to 48 hours.

 - Remove from heat and allow to cool slightly.

 - Discard solids and strain remainder in a bowl through a colander.
 Let stock cool to room temperature, cover and chill.

-- Use within a week or freeze up to 3 months.
+- Refrigerate and use within a week.
+Or freeze for up to 3 months.

 - Cook Time: 48 hours